Drinchai/BloodGen3Module/README.md

 FC               Foldchange cut off to consider the abundance of a given transcript to be increased or decreased compared to a reference group (Ref_group)
-DIFF             Difference cut off to consider the abundance of a given transcript to be increased or decreased compared to a reference group (Ref_group) pval             p-value cut off or False discovery rate when FDR = FALSE FDR              False discovery rate cut off Group_column     Name of the columns for the groups used for the analysis Ref_group        Reference group or samples that considered as control Group_df         Output table generated after running the 'Groupcomparison' function Individual_df    Output table generated after running the 'Individualcomparison' function cutoff           Sets the percentage cut off used for fingerprint visualization, range of acceptable values from 0 to 100 rowSplit         Splits row of heatmap by each aggregate
+DIFF             Difference cut off to consider the abundance of a given transcript to be increased or decreased compared to a reference group (Ref_group) pval             p-value cut off or False discovery rate when FDR = FALSE FDR              False discovery rate cut off (using BH-method) Group_column     Name of the columns for the groups used for the analysis Test_group 		   Test group or samples that considered as test Ref_group        Reference group or samples that considered as control Group_df         Output table generated after running the 'Groupcomparison' function Group_limma      Output table generated after running the 'Groupcomparisonlimma' function Individual_df    Output table generated after running the 'Individualcomparison' function cutoff           Sets the percentage cut off used for fingerprint visualization, range of acceptable values from 0 to 100 rowSplit         Splits row of heatmap by each aggregate